Professional Bachelor of Applied Information Technology

 You will study at our Groenplaats campus in the heart of historic Antwerp, overlooking the main square and cathedral and a short stroll to the shopping precinct on the Meir.

-Your lectures will mostly take place here within the faculty for Management & Information Technology.
+Your lectures will mostly take place here within the faculty of Management & Information Technology.
 Drop into the library for some quiet study time, get together for group work in The View, or relax in the cafeteria and catch-up with course mates.

 The campus enjoys excellent bus and tram links, so getting around the city is straightforward.
 And with Antwerpen-Centraal station just a short ride away, it means Brussels, Amsterdam, Paris and London are all within easy reach.